 A great day trip is La Rocca di Cefalù.
 Families can choose to climb La Rocca, a majestic cliff overlooking the town of Cefalu and the ocean.
 It is a steep climb, so family members not hiking might prefer wandering through the streets of town and exploring the piazzas or hanging out on the beach.

 If your extended family is up for an adventure, take a Jeep tour to the summit of Mount Etna volcano (in a 4 wheel vehicle).
-You will be accompanied by a tour guide who will show you the moon-like landscape and volcano’s crater.
+You will be accompanied by a tour guide who will show you the moon-like landscape and the volcano’s crater.

 Families that love amusement parks shouldn’t miss Etnaland at the foot of Mount Etna.
 It’s the largest theme park in Southern Italy and has roller coasters as well as a waterpark.